| Title: | General Purpose Hierarchical Data Structure |

 If TRUE, then style attributes are added to possibly existing style attributes on the node. |

-to define the style of your plot.
-Use plot
+Use SetNodeStyle and SetEdgeStyle to define the style of your plot.
+Use plot to display a

 graphical representation of your tree.